oiegrant/nats-client/README.md

 # Zig Version Support

 Since the language is still under active development, any written Zig code is a moving target.
-The master branch targets zig `0.12`, `0.13`, and `0.14-dev` (though it is not guaranteed to work with all versions.
-Check the commit history for specific version updates).
+The master branch targets zig `0.14`.

 # Using

 These bindings are ready-to-use with the Zig package manager.
-With Zig 0.13, this means you will need to create a `build.zig.zon` and modify your `build.zig` to use the dependency.
+This means you will need to create a `build.zig.zon` and modify your `build.zig` to use the dependency.

 ```sh
 # bootstrap your zig project if you haven't already